vnsny-bia/VisitContactTrace/README.md

-The VisitContactTrace application was created during the COVID-19 pandemic by the Data Science team at the [Visiting Nurse Service of New York](https://www.vnsny.org/) in order to support the organization's contact tracing efforts.
+The VisitContactTrace application was created during the COVID-19 pandemic by the Data Science team at the [Visiting Nurse Service of New York](https://www.vnsny.org/).
 This application can be used for visit-based contact tracing of any infectious disease.
 Our hope is that VisitContactTrace is useful to agencies providing community-based healthcare and to other organizations that have visit-based service delivery models.

 Learn more about VNSNY's COVID-19 response [here](https://www.vnsny.org/coronavirus-covid-19/vnsnys-covid-19-response/).